 The idea is to run in place while the water serves as resistance.
 When done correctly, aqua jogging simulates running without the pounding.

 Your aqua jogging workout can take on many of the aspects of your regular training.
 For example, if you are scheduled to do a speed workout, you can simulate this in the pool.
-By speeding up for specified time periods, you can reap similar benefits as if you were doing an interval session on the track.

 Time in the pool should be equivalent to the time on the roads, so consider one hour of aqua running equal to one hour of regular running.